KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 There is also a property, `hex`.
 Transfer this value to the text editor as well.

-Also, we can verify with the `gettransaction` returned information that the addresses were correct by looking at the `vout` properties.
+Also, via the returned information from the `gettransaction` method, we can verify that the addresses were correct by looking at the `vout` properties.
 There should be two, and change.

 Next, execute the following command for more information: